 However, the scale of the challenge remains significant:

-- Uganda’s population is estimated 44.7 million people with a national growth rate of 3.5% p.a. placing significant stress on livelihoods.
+- Uganda’s population is estimated to be 44.7 million people with a national growth rate of 3.5% p.a. placing significant stress on livelihoods.

 - Agriculture (including livestock) is the core sector for food security, income enhancement and employment for more than 80% of Uganda’s population

-- 68% of population are subsistence farmers with two in 10 Ugandans living in extreme poverty
+- 68% of the population are subsistence farmers with two in 10 Ugandans living in extreme poverty

 Ending intergenerational cycles of poverty is at the heart of our approach to helping the most vulnerable families lift themselves out of poverty for good.